DylanMeeus/springboot_jwt_blog/_posts/2016-08-05-what-is-http2-all-about.markdown

  ![Gopher HTTP/2 Demo](https://cdn.auth0.com/blog/about-http2/gopher-demo.png)

+ If you are curious to see which websites are leveraging HTTP/2, there are a couple of easy ways to check.
+The [HTTP/2 and SPDY Indicator](https://chrome.google.com/webstore/detail/http2-and-spdy-indicator/mpbpobfflnpcgagjijhmgnchggcjblin?hl=en) Chrome extension is one way to easily be notified if a website has HTTP/2 enabled.
+If you would rather not install extensions, [HTTP/2 Test](https://tools.keycdn.com/http2-test) by KeyCDN provides a website where you can type in a URL and see if that domain has HTTP/2 enabled.

 ## Using HTTP/2 In Your Stack

 Implementations of the HTTP/2 protocol for many languages, servers and browsers have already been deployed.
 Browsers like Chrome and Firefox have support for HTTP/2.
 Microsoft's Edge and Apple's Safari browsers support HTTP/2 but only over secure connections.
 Chances are your users are capable of utilizing the protocol, and even if not, HTTP/2 is fully backwards compatible so you don't have to worry.

 When it comes to your technology stack, whether you are on [IIS](http://blogs.iis.net/davidso/http2), [Apache](https://httpd.apache.org/docs/2.4/mod/mod_http2.html), [nginx](https://www.nginx.com/blog/nginx-1-9-5/), or any of [these technologies](https://github.com/http2/http2-spec/wiki/Implementations), you can effortlessly enable HTTP/2.
 Since the HTTP/2 protocol is backwards compatible, you will not need to make any changes to your actual code.

-{% include tweet_quote.html quote_text="HTTP/2 implementations are available for most tech stacks for use today!
+{% include tweet_quote.html quote_text="HTTP/2 implementations are available for most tech stacks in use today!
 What are you waiting for?" %}

 ## Future of HTTP/2